Time Zones in Nepal

 what is the dialing code for Nepal?

 The international dialing code for Nepal is +977.
-If you are calling a business, hotel, travel operator, or contact in Kathmandu or elsewhere in the country from abroad, you need to start the number with this country code.
+If you are calling a business, hotel, travel operator, or personal contact in Nepal from abroad, you begin the number with +977 before the local number.